cyberdefendersprogram/Pensieve/README.md

 ![alt text](https://user-images.githubusercontent.com/7606502/28741861-00fe1b04-73d5-11e7-9bc6-566747bc69d4.PNG)

 The react session should open in the default browser on localhost:3000.
 There we see our table full of people we have pushed onto the blockchain.
 This is now a fully running dApp!

+## Stay Tuned for Updates
+More changes to come.
+We are currently developing our dApp with a working tool by early August.